 During a sweltering season in Hong Kong, the protests raged on.
 At times messy and violent, the physical toll of resistance made itself clear to the team.
 “I could feel my body changing from the long days and nights of walking and running,” remarked Anders, “One night I actually broke my nose while I was out filming.”

 From the summer until the end of 2019, the Hong Kong police fired 16,000 rounds of tear gas.
 Most of the people taking part in the protests were also studying and working.
 Their days and nights walked a balance between routine and the fight to keep it, leaving most sleep deprived.
 “I’m definitely surprised how long the protests have lasted“ said Hammer.
 “Even though more than 7,000 people have been arrested, risking up to 10 years in prison, the protesters continue taking to the streets.”

-A 20 minute version of Do Not Split appeared at Sundance Film Festival in January.
-From there, it will show at the Copenhagen International Documentary Film Festival – CPH:DOX this week.
-While the film moves into the rest of festival season beyond Copenhagen, the team will be creating an extended 40 minute version that will be published online.
+A 20 minute version of Do Not Split appeared at Sundance Film Festival in January 2021.
+From there, it showed at the Copenhagen International Documentary Film Festival, CPH:DOX.

 Join our mailing list!